ajakaja/ajakaja.github.io/_posts/2025-05-02-factorials.md

 \end{aligned}
 $$

-Suppose we went ahead and divided each into its single-factorial representation:
+Suppose we went ahead and divided each into its factorial representation:

 $$
 \begin{aligned}